 Next, it was time for some decadent, generously sized desserts that would satisfy anyone with a sweet tooth.
 Like reclining into fresh bed sheets or drawing on a mirror with lipstick (if you’ve ever done this you’ll know what I’m talking about), cracking into the top of a crème brûlée has got to be one of the most satisfying sensations in the world.

 Last week, I had the pleasure of visiting the House of Commons to attend the South Asia and Middle East (SAME) Forum, hosted by chairman Khalid Nadeem, who kindly invited me.
 As you enter the House of Commons, you come through St Stephen’s Hall, which is incredibly...

 I was recently down in London visiting the House of Commons once again to attend the East Asia and Middle East Forum.
 After another successful forum, we headed to the Rib Room at the Jumeirah Carlton Tower for a delightful working lunch.
 Opened in 1961, The Rib Room...

-London Cocktail Week is in full swing, so to celebrate, I thought that I would show you one of my favourite cocktail destinations in the city – Aqua at The Shard.
-Aqua is a great place to go if you are visiting the city as it has some of the best panoramic views to...
+London Cocktail Week is in full swing so to celebrate I thought that I would show you one of my favourite cocktail destinations in the city – Aqua at The Shard.
+Aqua is a great place to go if you are visiting the city as it has some of the best panoramic views to be...